 - Now the relative position of the object in Window and Viewport are same.

-For x coordinate, For y coordinate,
+For x coordinate,

 - so, after calculating for x and y coordinate, we get